-Khadi and Village Industries Commission (The full form of KVIC) plans, promotes, organizes and implements programs for the development of Khadi and other village industries in rural areas nationwide.
-KVIC also helps in building up reserve of raw materials for supply to producers.
-The commission focuses in creation of common service facilities for processing of raw materials, such as semi-finished goods.
-KVIC has also helped in creation of employment in Khadi industry.
+Khadi and Village Industries Commission (KVIC) plans, promotes, organizes, and implements programs for the development of Khadi and other village industries in the rural areas, nationwide.
+KVIC also helps in building up the reserve of raw materials for supply to producers.
+The commission focuses on the creation of common service facilities for the processing of raw materials, such as semi-finished goods.
+KVIC has also helped in the creation of employment in the Khadi industry.

 Functions of KVIC